UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Institutions/UofA/Documents/HPC.rst

 |
 Submission Script
 -----------------
-Regardless of the HPC you are working on, tasks generally require a submission of a job script: to run NEMO, matlab code, ARIANE, other fortran code, etc. The scheduling system requires some information that we place at the top of the submission script:
+Regardless of the HPC you are working on, tasks generally require a submission of a job script: to run NEMO, matlab code, ARIANE, other fortran code, etc. The scheduling system requires some information that we place at the top of the submission script (some double hypens get shown as single on this website, I'll identify them below):
 "

 #!/bin/ksh

 #SBATCH -J {NAME_OF_JOB}

-#SBATCH --nodes=1 --ntasks-per-node=1
+#SBATCH --nodes=1 --ntasks-per-node=1 ## double hypen for - -nodes

-#SBATCH --mem-per-cpu=4000
+#SBATCH --mem-per-cpu=4000   ## double hypen - - mem-per-cpu

 #SBATCH -t 00-02:00        ## 0 day, 2 hour, 0 minutes

 #SBATCH -o slurm-mem-%j.out

 #SBATCH -e slurm-mem-%j.err

-#SBATCH --mail-type=ALL
+#SBATCH --mail-type=ALL   ## double hypen for - -mail-type=ALL

-#SBATCH --mail-user={EMAIL ADDRESS}
+#SBATCH --mail-user={EMAIL ADDRESS}  ## double hypen for - -mail-user

-#SBATCH --account={ALLOCATION (dev/rrg name)}
+#SBATCH --account={ALLOCATION (dev/rrg name)}  ## double hypen for - -account

 "
 |
 Afterwhich you should load your modules and the associated code you want to carry out.
 For a matlab job, the following lines might look like this:
 "
 date

 module --force purge

+   (double hypen for - -force purge)

 module load nixpkgs/16.09

 module load matlab/2018a

-matlab -nodisplay -singleCompThread -r "CheckVosaline" matlab -nodisplay -singleCompThread -r "CheckVotemper" date
+matlab -nodisplay -singleCompThread -r "CheckVosaline"

+matlab -nodisplay -singleCompThread -r "CheckVotemper"

+date
 "
 |